Meet award-winning architect, Harvey Sherman. Energy and resource efficiency has been a focus of Harvey’s work since the 1980s.

 High, energy-efficient exterior wall system

-Harvey designed this kitchen and family room addition with a high energy-efficient exterior wall system.
+Harvey designed this kitchen and family room addition with a high-energy-efficient exterior wall system.
 The wall system eliminates the infiltration of air and moisture, therefore, keeping the dew point outside of the house to keep the interior wall dry and warm.

 Solar-powered, two-story garage

 Harvey’s team replaced an old garage in poor condition with a large, solar-powered, two-story structure.
 This new design created additional space for canoe storage and repair.
-Additionally, the electricity from the photo-voltaic panels is recycled to the utility company when the system is over-producing.
+Additionally, the electricity from the photo-voltaic panels is recycled for the utility company when the system is over-producing.

 Gorgeous Green Craftsman Kitchen & Bath